cmaxw/devchat-eleventy/src/adv-in-angular/aia-248-leonardo-zizzamia.md

 ## Episode Summary

 Leonardo is a Senior Software Engineer, Technical Lead at [Coinbase](https://www.coinbase.com/) a digital currency exchange headquartered in San Francisco.
 Leonardo and the panel talk about [Perfume.js](https://zizzamia.github.io/perfume/).
+Over the past 5 years the Chrome team has been working on standardizing user timings for the web.
+One of the most recent metric tool the Chrome team has built is the Performance Observer which is an experimental API that observes user metrics.
+Leonardo explains how Perfume.js helps users so they don't have to worry about not complying with web standards in terms of user metrics.
+Leonardo then gives some guidelines to the web standards and explains what is considered in the normal range and what needs to be improved.

 ## Links